NadaElsayed1/Embedded-Linux/Embedded_Linux/SystemV/README.md

 ```
 Switching between runlevels restarts the system, going back to sysinit, which runs the specified file at startup.

+By the way Linux uses SystemD,
+while Unix uses SystemV

 ## SystemD

-Linux uses SystemD, while Unix uses SystemV.
 SystemD initializes the system sequentially, not in parallel.
 For example, if only Bluetooth is needed, SystemD waits for other processes, increasing CPU load.

 SystemD's init process is located in:
 ```bash